 While the world is getting excited about the many new legal places to smoke weed, many have forgotten about the risks of laced weed.
 Years ago, laced weed was a hot topic and commonly reported on by local news stations.
 In recreational markets, like Washington, Colorado and now Canada, legal cannabis sales should quickly eliminate much of the risk of laced weed.
 But, in illicit markets, the risk of finding fentanyl-laced weed, or cannabis laced with coke is real.

 Laced weed will trigger a variety of symptoms, some unpleasant, some life-threatening.
-Depending on the suspicious substance, smoking sketchy cannabis products can have life-altering effects.
+Depending on the suspicious substance and the quality of weed, smoking sketchy cannabis products can have life-altering effects.
 If you get a batch of fentanyl-laced weed, you could quickly overdose and never wake up.